Minimum Admission Requirements for the Doctor of Nursing Practice (DNP) at UTHealth

 - Three (3) letters of reference attesting to your academic ability and potential for doctoral study; one reference should be from a professional colleague and another from a faculty member or an individual with a doctorate degree.
 Colleagues with doctoral level Nursing preparation are preferred.
 The Applicant Letter of Reference Form should be provided your recommenders.

 - A 500-word typed statement of area of practice interest, career goals, and reasons for desiring doctoral study.

-- A curriculum vita or resume that documents practice experience, professional activities, and presentations/publications.
+- A curriculum vitae or resume that documents practice experience, professional activities, and presentations/publications.

 - If your degree was earned outside the U.S., a course-by-course evaluation of international credentials is required by Educational Credential Evaluators (ECE).

 Application materials should be sent to:

 P.O.
 Box 20036